 - The Civil Body Attachment Information Sheet (PDF)

 Please provide as much information as possible on the Civil Body Attachment Information Sheet.
 Civil Body Attachments being served by other counties must contain a complete date of birth, height and weight in order to be mandatorily placed into the LEADS system.

 It is the responsibility of the Plaintiff/Plaintiff’s Attorney to provide quashed orders to the Sheriff’s Office to ensure individuals are not wrongfully arrested.

 Civil Body Attachments are non-extraditable; therefore the Lake County Sheriff’s Office does not act upon any Civil Body Attachment outside Illinois.
 For defendants residing outside Illinois, the Lake County Sheriff’s Office holds Civil Body Attachments on file.
 The Plaintiff/Plaintiff’s Attorney must notify the Sheriff’s Office when the defendant returns to Lake County.
-Notify the Civil Process Division at 847-377-4400 with details of the defendant’s whereabouts with a minimum of 24 hours notice, to alert Highway Patrol.
+Notify the Civil Process Team Monday - Friday at 847-377-4400 with details of the defendant’s whereabouts with a minimum of 24 hours notice, to alert Highway Patrol.
 After hours and on weekends/holidays, call the non-emergency Highway Patrol dispatch at 847-549-5200.